 Buildings C & D would be an incoherent visual intrusion of excessive height and would result in the further erosion of landscape views.
 Views that would be detrimentally affected are of green hillsides within the WHS and identified as important in the WHS Setting SPD.

-Historic England’s guidance on the Setting of Heritage Assets highlights the significance of views that were “a fundamental aspect of the design or function of the heritage asset” in contributing towards understanding the significance of the asset.
+Historic England’s guidance on the Setting of Heritage Assets highlights the significance of views that are “a fundamental aspect of the design or function of the heritage asset” in contributing towards understanding the significance of the asset.

 Part of Norfolk Crescent’s special architectural and historic interest is specifically drawn from its intentional relationship with rural landscape views “in the manner of the Royal Crescent” (Historic England Listing 2010), and contributes to the 18th century blending of town and countryside “picturesque principles” that forms part of the special interest of the World Heritage Site.
 It is a “notable landmark” within the Bath conservation area.

-The appellant’s Heritage Statement agrees that the increased height of the development would increase “the sense of density of its urbanisation” and “this extra height begins to intrude on the experience of the green hills beyond.”
+The appellant’s Heritage Statement agrees that the significant height of the development would increase “the sense of density of its urbanisation” and “this extra height begins to intrude on the experience of the green hills beyond.”
+The LVIA notes that the proposed revisions to the scheme and reduction in height of Blocks A&B do not have any material change on the previously assessed level of impact to landscape views.

 We consider that the proposed height and scale of development would result in the cumulative loss of landscape views from within and across the city, and therefore constitutes cumulative harm to the Outstanding Universal Value of a World Heritage Site.